njuptlogic/Pillar_fusion/README.md

 ### Training
 ## tip:if you want to train the less dataset , please go to the Pillar_fusion/tools/cfgs/nuscenes_models/unitr.yaml,line7

+## if you want to use mini nuscenes,turn to tools\cfgs\dataset_configs\nuscenes_dataset.yaml,line 4
+VERSION: 'v1.0-trainval'
+change it to
+VERSION: 'v1.0-mini'
 ```shell
 # alter INTERVAL: 1 to INTERVAL: x (if x is 5,you will get 1/5 dataset to train)
 ```